acend/kubernetes-basics-training/content/en/docs/02/_index.md

 In order to log in on the command line, copy the login command from the Web Console.

-To do that, open the Web Console and click on your username you see at the top right, then choose **Copy Login Command**.
+To do that, open the Web Console and click on your username that you see at the top right, then choose **Copy Login Command**.

 ![oc-login](login-ocp.png)

-A new tab or window opens in your browser.
+A new tab or window will open in your browser.

 {{% alert title="Note" color="primary" %}}
 You might need to log in again.
 {{% /alert %}}

 The page now displays a link **Display token**.
-Click it and copy the command under **Log in with this token**.
+Click on it and copy the command under **Log in with this token**.

 Now paste the copied command on the command line.